Phylum: Magnoliophyta - Class: Equisetopsida - Order: insertae sedis - Family: Cynomoriaceae

 The plant is very distinctive and has a blackish-red infloresence which bursts up through the earth from an extensive underground rhizome system.
 Cynomorium coccineum has no green pigment and is unable to synthesise (make from sunlight) its own food.
 It steals its nutrients from the roots of other plants.

-The photograph on this page was taken in the Algarve, in Portugal.
+The photographs shown on this page were taken in the Algarve, southern Portugal.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.

 Any donations over and above the essential running costs will help support the conservation work of Plantlife, the Rivers Trust and charitable botanic gardens - as do author royalties and publisher proceeds from books by Pat and Sue.